luka1983/crud_demo/README.md

 	$ npm install --save express

-The `--save` flag will update your *package.json* while new node module will be installed in /node_modules/ directory.
+The `--save` flag will update your *package.json* while new node module will be installed in *node_modules* directory.

 Now to write some code.
-Create /server.js/ file with following code.
+Create *server.js* file with following code.

 		var app = require('express')()